RodneyMcQuain/Personal-Website-GatsbyJS/src/pages/blog/Creating Code Reviews That People Interact With/index.md

 Well, there are a few things that are within your control that make your reviewers' lives easier and in turn lead to receiving valuable feedback.

 > *NOTE*: I'll be using git terms in the following advice.
-This is to keep it simple and use terms that the most amount of people will be familiar with, but all of this advice likely applies to whatever version control system you use.
+This is to keep it simple and use terms that the most amount of people will be familiar with, but all of these techniques likely apply to whatever version control system you use.

 ## Ask Questions